JenteOttie/Goose_Genomics/README.md

 - Barnacle Goose (*Brana leucopsis*) - 5 samples

 ## Genomic Analyses
-These samples were all mapped to the Swan Goose (*Anser cygnoides*) genome and SNPs were called using the GATK best practises.
+These samples were all mapped to the Swan Goose (*Anser cygnoides*) genome and SNPs were called using the GATK best practises pipeline.
 Resulting BAM-files and GVCF-files have been stored on the UPPMAX supercomputer.
 This [page](https://github.com/JenteOttie/Goose_Genomics/blob/master/Data_Processing.md) walks you through the whole process

 This project involved two main topics:
 - Evolution of Taiga and Tundra Bean Goose (see [here](https://github.com/JenteOttie/Goose_Genomics/tree/master/BeanGoose))